epalo/MCbuilder/documentation/report.md

 ## Introduction

-Due to the importance of knowing the structure of Protein-Protein Interactions (PPIs) in the cell, the goal of this project is to perform an algorithm to model a protein macro-complex from individual pairs of interactions using Bioinformatics resources.
+Due to the importance of knowing the structure of Protein-Protein Interactions (PPIs) in the cell, the goal of this project is to create an algorithm to model a protein macro-complex from individual pairs of interactions using Bioinformatics resources.

-## Background and Scientific Explanation

 Proteins are versatile molecules that play many critical roles in the body.
 Individual proteins are capable of producing a large variety of protein complexes, or even complexes with other molecules, such as DNA, that allow them to perform their function.
 These complexes are known as the quaternary structures of proteins; they are the spatial arrangement of chains as well as any interactions among them, be they covalent or non-covalent.
 Complex structures modulate the biological activity of the protein, and the separation of the subunits often leads to the loss of functionality.

 Experimentally determining the full structure of a protein complex or quaternary structure is very costly and time-consuming.
 Therefore, it is essential to develop effective computational techniques that combine experimental information and data obtained from high-throughput methods to model the protein complexes.

+## Background and Scientific Explanation

 To be able to establish these macrocomplexes, we require a starting point composed of Protein DataBank (PDB) files which feature experimentally determined structures.
 In our case, these structures are the combination of chains within our complex.
 As mentioned, experimentally determining the structure of a complex is problematic and so a suitable alternative is determining the physical structure of sections of the complex, i.e. the interaction between two chains within these complex, be they homo or heterodimers.